Teenager arrested in cyberattacks on Miami-Dade schools

 The coronavirus pandemic caused officials to delay the start of classes from mid-August to Aug.
 31, when students started the school year in a virtual format.
 But scores of students and teachers have not been able to access the online system.

-The Herald reported the school district hasn’t made the contract public under Florida’s public records law.
+The Herald reported that the school district hasn’t made the contract public under Florida’s public records law.
 School board members have been asking to see the contract, but the district has cited an exemption that allows districts to purchase curriculum without board approval.

-The school board has been overwhelmed with complaints from parents following three days of outages and failures.
-Some saw a way out of the K12 contract, the newspaper reported.
+The school board has been overwhelmed with complaints from parents after three days of outages and failures.

-“How did we get here and how do we fix this and how do we get kids learning ASAP?” asked board member Marta Perez.
-She wanted to hear directly from K12, but the vote failed in committee.

-The school district’s Chief Academic Officer Marie Izquierdo said officials are working on a solution.
+The school district’s chief academic officer, Marie Izquierdo, said officials are working on a solution.

-“We do have a long weekend ahead of us,” she said, adding that the alternative would be to revert to the plan that worked when the pandemic started in the spring, when every teacher used whatever platform they felt most comfortable using.
+“We do have a long weekend ahead of us,” she said, adding that the alternative would be to revert to the plan that worked when the pandemic started in the spring, when every teacher used whatever platform they felt most comfortable with.

 Parents complained then that it was too confusing to navigate multiple platforms.
 And the district could only measure one-time log-ins, not sustained participation, which is a feature offered by My School Online.